 The folks at Team Reptile didn't think releasing its stylish homage to Jet Set Radio in 2022 would allow them the time to give it the attention they feel it deserves.
 As such, Bomb Rush Cyberfunk will skate to release sometime next summer.
-We can't wait to see how it turns out; this game has a ton of potential.
+It's been too long since we've gotten a Jet Set Radio game, so we can't wait to see how this turns out.

 Deliver Us Mars